-2. Serious Adverse Events (SAEs) (also described as "on-site" or "internal" adverse events) Definitions:
+2. Serious Adverse Events (SAEs) (also described as "internal" serious adverse events) Definitions:

 a.
 For studies subject to 21CFR312 (Investigational New Drugs)

 An adverse event (AE) is defined as any untoward medical occurrence associated with the use of a drug in humans, whether or not considered drug related.